puranik3/react-nextjs-mindtree-mar-2025/documents/07-next-js-lab-guide-tailwind-app-router.md

-# Building Mantra Store - A Next JS app
+# Building Mantra Store - A Next JS app (App router)

-Building Mantra Store (an online store) using the Pages Router
+Building Mantra Store (an online store) using the App Router

 -   Using TypeScript
 -   Using Tailwind CSS